Kyreece Lisbie: Brentford

 On 13 July 2022, Lisbie signed a one-year contract with the B team at Premier League club Brentford, with the option of a further year, on a free transfer.
 Despite not featuring in the Final victory over Blackburn Rovers due to a season-ending patellar tendinopathy suffered in March 2023, Lisbie received a 2022–23 Premier League Cup-winner's medal in recognition of his seven appearances and two goals earlier in the competition.
 The one-year option on his contract was taken up at the end of the 2022–23 season, with a further one-year option attached.
 Following a second injury, Lisbie returned to match play on 13 December 2023 and he signed a new one-year contract at the end of the 2023–24 season.

 Following surgery on an injury during the 2024 off-season, Lisbie returned to match play in early October 2024.
 He scored eight goals in 18 appearances before transferring away from the club on the final day of the 2024–25 winter transfer window.

 Colchester United

 On 3 February 2025, Lisbie transferred to League Two club Colchester United and signed a 2 1/2-year contract for an undisclosed fee.
-As a result of "competition for places", Lisbie began his spell in the club's U21 team and then joined National League club Braintree Town on loan until the end of the 2024–25 season.
+As a result of "competition for places", Lisbie began his spell in the club's U21 team and then joined Enterprise National League South club Braintree Town on loan until the end of the 2024–25 season.
 After scoring two goals in seven appearances, he was recalled by Colchester United on 8 April.
 Lisbie then made four appearances during the final three weeks of the 2024–25 season.

-Lisbie scored his first goal for the club on the opening day of the 2025–26 season, with "a superb shot into the top corner of the net", which saved a 1–1 draw versus Tranmere Rovers.
+He made 51 appearances and scored 11 goals during a mid-table 2025–26 season and departed the club in June 2026.

+Reading

+On 22 June 2026, Lisbie transferred to League One club Reading and signed a four-year contract for an undisclosed fee.

+Lisbie was allocated the squad number 19 for the 2026/27 season and quickly established himself on the right side of the attack.